-We are excited to announce that starting from this release, CloudBerry Backup tool supports Image-Based Backup feature that significantly extends the capabilities of existing "Bare metal and System state" backup!
+We are excited to announce that starting from this release, Windows Server backup software by CloudBerry supports Image-Based Backup feature that significantly extends the capabilities of existing "Bare metal and System state" backup!

 Compared to the previous versions, CloudBerry backup 4.2 has some new outstanding enhancements in regards to the system backup and system restore functionality:

 Support Windows Vista/7/8 desktop operating systems as well as Windows Server 2003/2008/2012 - Previously, you had to run Windows backup for non-supported operating systems and then run a file-level backup to the cloud.
 Now you can do an image-based backup of desktop OS without any restrictions and additional manual actions.